Squareheads/Integreverse/index.md

 Progression is implemented roughly as 1 tier per planet.
 I.e.: on the tier 3 Planet the NPCs have tier 3 equipment, you find tier 3 ore and can use it to craft tier 3 blocks.
 The intenden Progression path is as follows.:
-- Earth: start here.
+* Earth: start here.
 Build hydro thrusters to reach earths moon.
-- Moon: youll find ore required for jumpdrives as well as gold and silver.
+* Moon: youll find ore required for jumpdrives as well as gold and silver.
-- with the jumpdrive you can reach 4 planets of comparable tier (in any order you choose).
+* with the jumpdrive you can reach 4 planets of comparable tier (in any order you choose).
 After all 4 planets every block type is available.
-Further planets (T3 to T5 just improove performance of those blocks).
+Further planets (T3 to T5) just improve performance of those blocks.
--- Mars: Platinum and a new ore required for ion thrusters -- Alien: Uranium -> reactors
+  + Mars: Platinum and a new ore required for ion thrusters
+  + Alien: Uranium -> reactors
--- Europa (Mars Moon): New ore required exclusively for energy shields -- Archipelagos (water plnaet): T2 Ore - the first tiered ore that allows to build more efficient versions of all blocks.
+  + Europa (Mars Moon): New ore required exclusively for energy shields
+  + Archipelagos (water plnaet): T2 Ore - the first tiered ore that allows to build more efficient versions of all blocks.
-- Triton: T3 Ore
+* Triton: T3 Ore
-- Petram: T4 Ore
+* Petram: T4 Ore
-- Titan: T5 Ore
+* Titan: T5 Ore

 Compared to vanilla there is no silver/gold/uranium in asteroids.

 ## Water